joelvaneenwyk/mesh-toolkit-unity-samples/README.md

 # Mesh Toolkit for Unity

 The Mesh Toolkit enables creators and developers to build custom 3D environments and experiences to meet specific business needs: new employee onboarding, training, guided tours, social gatherings, and more.This repo contains sample projects that you can use as a starting point for building your custom 3D experiences.

-## Getting started:
+## Getting started

 For detailed instructions on getting started with development for Microsoft Mesh, [visit our documentation at learn.microsoft.com](https://aka.ms/MeshDeveloper).

 1. [**Mesh 101**](https://aka.ms/Mesh101Tutorial): Start here to learn how to build for Mesh!